zapier/zapier-platform/packages/cli/README.md

 Useful if your app requires two pieces of information to authenticate: `username` and `password`, which only the end user can provide.
 By default, Zapier will do the standard Basic authentication base64 header encoding for you (via an automatically registered middleware).

-> To create a new integration with basic authentication, run `zapier init [your app name]` and select "basic-auth" from the list that appears.
+> To create a new integration with basic authentication, run `zapier init [your app name] --template basic-auth`.
 You can also review an example of that code [here](https://github.com/zapier/zapier-platform/tree/master/example-apps/basic-auth).

 If your app uses Basic auth with an encoded API key rather than a username and password, like `Authorization: Basic APIKEYHERE:x`, consider the [Custom](#custom) authentication method instead.